svdo/swift-netutils/README.md

 Recommended way of integrating this library is using CocoaPods: https://cocoapods.org/pods/NetUtils.

 This library now requires Swift 3.
+There is also a branch [`swift4`](https://github.com/svdo/swift-netutils/tree/swift4) in case you want to use this from Swift 4.

 ## Background Info
 Some system APIs you can simply use from Swift, but others you cannot.
 The difference is that some are made available